Twinklebear/ChameleonRT/README.md

 If you downloaded the OSPRay release binaries, you just need to specify that path.

-You can then pass `-ospray` to use the OSPRay backend.
+You can then pass `ospray` to use the OSPRay backend.

 ## Citation